-The Pupil Premium funding from the Department of Education is given to schools to support pupils who qualify for the funding, such as children who are looked after or are entitled to free school meals, (not to be confused with Universal Free School Meals, which are currently available to all children in Reception to Year Two).
-At our school, we use the funding to support and challenge the learning of these pupils, so that they make at least good progress in the core areas.
-We also use the money to support the well-being of our pupils who are entitled to the funding, and therefore use the money to cover the cost of additional curriculum opportunities, such as clubs and trips.
+The Pupil Premium funding from the Department of Education is given to schools to support pupils who qualify for the funding, such as children who are looked after or are entitled to free school meals (not to be confused with Universal Free School Meals, which are currently available to all children in Reception to Year Two).

 As a school, we continually evaluate the success of this funding in securing the pupil’s academic progress; ensuring that there is no attainment gap between the outcomes achieved for our pupils who qualify for the funding and other pupils nationally and within the school.

-Pupil Premium Strategy 2021-2024 (Updated January 2023)
+Pupil Premium Strategy 2023 – 2026 (Updated January 2024).

 All children in Reception, Year 1, and Year 2 can receive school meals at no cost to you.
 This is a universal entitlement for all infant aged children.
 In addition, every child whose parent is receiving one of the welfare benefits listed will be eligible for Pupil Premium funding.
 This is extra money for the school, provided by the government, to pay for targeted support for learning.